BCDevOps/developer-experience/docs/kcMigration/KeycloakMigration.md

 Hi team, we are in the process of transforming KeyCloak from a pathfinder service to an organizational BCGov service.
 For more information on this Single Sign-On service, refer to [here](https://developer.gov.bc.ca/BC-Government-SSO-Service-Definition).

-At the moment, we are collecting application team information for each KC realm.
-Please visit the rocketchat discussion [here](to-be-generated), find your realm and provide the details listed:
+The first step of the migration involving you (Application teams using the existing SSO) is the collection of project team contact information for each KC realm.
+Please visit the Rocket.Chat discussion [here](to-be-generated), find your realm and provide the details listed:
 - Project Name:
 - KC realm ID:
 - OpenShift project set/s: